Feature request #13518

 GRASS rasters can have value labes embedded in the format.
 Unfortunately, labels are not displayed in QGIS legend, thus missing an important piece of information.
 It would be good to have them.

-#3 Updated by Alister Hood about 2 years ago
+#3 Updated by Alister Hood over 2 years ago